bhargav2143/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/02-OS-Upgrades.md

 In this section, we will take a look at os upgrades.

-#### If the node was down for more than 5 minutes, then the pods are terminated from that node
+#### If the node was down for more than 5 minutes, then the pods are terminated from that node.
+--pod-eviction-timeout duration     Default: 5m0s
+The grace period for deleting pods on failed nodes.

   ![os](../../images/os.PNG)